GRCDEV/ArduSim/help/usage.md

     * *AIRDISTANCE*.
 Minimum distance between contiguous UAVs in the flying formation.
 It must be an integer value in meters.
     * *LANDDISTANCE*.
 Minimum distance between contiguous UAVs for the landing phase.
 * Optional parameters when running in real UAVs:
-    * *MISSIONEND*.
-Whether to add a land or RTL command at the end of the mission if loaded from Google Earth .xml file.
-Valid values: unmodified, land, or RTL.
-    * *WAYPOINTDELAY*.
-Mission delay over each waypoint (seconds).
     * *SERIALPORT*.
 Raspberry Pi serial port the flight controller is connected to.
     * *BAUDRATE*.
 Baud rate of the serial link.
     * *BATTERYCELLS*.
 Number of cells of the LiPo battery.